mia-mat/ninetales/README.md

 ## Overview
 ### Automatic Role Synchronization
-- Syncs Hypixel guild ranks to Discord roles periodically.
+- Syncs Hypixel guild ranks to Discord roles periodically and on link.
-- Automatically assigns roles when members link their accounts
 - Manages guild member roles (Egg, Vulpix, Tail, Guild Member) and Visitor role
 - Does not interfere with other roles